-Elise Kearle had recently qualified as an occupational Therapist – our first OT volunteer so very exciting for us.
-Elise who lives is Australia found our Website and as with many, wanted to return to Nepal to volunteer after an earlier trekking trip where she fell in love with the country and its people.
+Elise Kearle had recently qualified as an Occupational Therapist – our first OT volunteer so very exciting for us.
+Elise lives in Australia and fortunately came across our website and, as with many, she wanted to return to Nepal to volunteer after an earlier trekking trip where she fell in love with the country and its people.

 Elise worked in the hospital alongside the physiotherapist and undertook work with stroke rehabilitation.
-She also took part in school hygiene, womens health and teacher training programmes and spent time assessing the needs of children with learning difficulties/disabilities to enable future volunteers to be more involved.
-Elise wrote a fabulous report which is available in full Elise Report
+She also took part in school hygiene, women’s health and teacher training programmes and spent time assessing the needs of children with learning difficulties/disabilities to enable future volunteers to be more involved.
+Elise wrote a fabulous report which is available in here Elise Report.

 Linda Blunt February 2017